Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Maquillage on blowup materials

 \textbf{\eqref{squid_material:graph}:} $\ov X'$ is again triangle- and square-free and none of its connected components are points, as we simply added some leaves to the $G$-orbit of $v$.
 Moreover, $G$ acts cocompactly on $\ov X'$, since we added a finite number of $G$-orbits.
 Finally, as no two vertices in the new orbits are adjacent, any $G$-colouring for $\ov X$ can be extended to $\ov X'$ by adding a single new colour.

-\textbf{\eqref{squid_material:extensions}:} For each $w\in\ov{X}^{(0)}$, we already know that $\Stab{G}{w}$ is a cyclic-by-hyperbolic extension satisfying all the properties of the squid materials.
+\textbf{\eqref{squid_material:extensions}:} For each $w\in\ov{X}^{(0)}$, we already know that $\Stab{G}{w}$ is a cyclic-by-hyperbolic extension satisfying all the properties of the blowup materials.
 The only thing to notice is that, whenever $t\in \Stab{G}{v}$, $Z_v$ fixes $u_i^t$ for every $i=1,\ldots, r$.
 Indeed,

 where we used that $Z_v$ is normal in $\Stab{G}{v}$ and contained in $S_i$.

 Moving to the new domains, for every $i=1,\ldots, k$ let $Z_i=\langle g_i'\rangle$, and then for every $t\in G$ let $Z_{u^t_i}=tZ_it^{-1}$.
 Let $u_i=u_i^1$ be the vertex associated to the coset $S_i$.
 Notice that $Z_i$ fixes $\{v\}=\link_{\ov X'}(u_i)$, as $Z_i\le\Stab{G}{v}$.
 Furthermore, by construction $\Stab{G}{u_i}=S_i$, and since $S_i=\p_v^{-1}(K_i)$ virtually coincides with $\langle Z_v, Z_i\rangle$, we have that the quotient $S_i/Z_{i}$ is virtually cyclic, hence hyperbolic.